-To confirm the relative activity of the subset of promoters expressed in barley, we generated transgenic barley plants expressing codon optimised versions of M. truncatula CCaMK and the L. japonicus symbiosis signalling gene LHK1 (Tirichine et al., 2007) under the control of each different promoter.
-Root material was harvested from T0 barley plants and qRT-PCR was performed to determine the relative expression level of CCaMK (Fig. 4b) and LHK1 (Fig. 4c).
-This analysis confirmed that the constitutive promoters showed higher levels of expression than the root-specific or symbiosis-related promoters (Fig. 4).
+To confirm the relative activity of the subset of promoters expressed in barley, we generated transgenic barley plants expressing codon-optimized versions of M. truncatula CCaMK and the L. japonicus symbiosis signalling gene LHK1 (Tirichine et al., 2007) under the control of each different promoter.
+Root material was harvested from TO barley plants, and gRT-PCR was performed to determine the relative expression levels of CCaMK (Figure 4b) and LHK1 (Figure 4c).
+This analysis confirmed that the constitutive promoters showed higher levels of expression than the root-specific or symbiosis-related promoters (Figure 4).
 The pBdUBI10 and pZmUBI promoters consistently showed the strongest levels of expression.
-Strong correlation in relative promoter activity was observed between the results obtained for the GUS, CCaMK and LHK1 transgenes (Fig. S4), demonstrating that the transgene used made little difference to the relative expression levels obtained with a specific promoter.
-Our analysis confirms previous observations in cereals that transgene expression driven by the 35S promoter (p35S) is lower than the maize ubiquitin promoter (pZmUBI1; Lee et al., 2007), but we have also identified a subset of promoters which give equal or stronger expression in cereals than the 35S promoter (Fig. 4; Supporting File 2).
-In addition, we have identified constitutive promoters which give relatively equal levels of expression in barley (e.g. pAtUBI10 and pOsUBI3, and pPvUBI1 and BdEF1α; Fig. 4b), and we recommend these promoters for engineering multi-genic traits in cereals where it is important to achieve equivalent expression levels of each transgene.
-Based on this analysis, we have classified the promoters as displaying either high, medium or low activity in cereal roots (Table 1; Supporting File 2).
-Promoters which give high activity in cereals include pBdEF1α, pZmUBI, pBdUBI10, pPvUBI1 and pPvUBI2 (Table 1), and we recommend these for achieving high levels of transgene expression in cereals.
+Strong correlation in relative promoter activity was observed between the results obtained for the GUS, CCaMK and LHK1 transgenes (Figure S4), demonstrating that the transgene used made little difference to the relative expression levels obtained with a specific promoter.
+Our analysis confirms previous observations in cereals that transgene expression driven by the 35S promoter (p35S) is lower than the maize ubiquitin promoter (pZmUBI1; Lee et al., 2007), but we have also identified a subset of promoters which give equal or stronger expression in cereals than the 35S promoter (Figure 4 and File S2).
+In addition, we have identified constitutive promoters which give relatively equal levels of expression in barley (e.g.